kiranchinta23/GoChaseIt/README.md

 # GoChaseIt
-There are two ROS packages inside your catkin_ws/src: the drive_bot and the ball_chaser.
+There are two ROS packages inside src: the drive_bot and the ball_chaser.
 Here are the steps to design the robot, house it inside your world, and program it to chase white-colored balls:

 ## drive_bot:
 <ul><li>  Create a my_robot ROS package to hold the robot, the white ball, and the world.</li>